 “Hell is a slow, cold dream… a numb descent to absolute zero… a dead-eyed observation of atrocity.
 It’s where you go to chill out when the horror catches up with you.
 You can easily die there, and never even care.”

-Hellblazer is the comic series that inspired the Keanu Reeves film Constantine, and the below is limited to the final two issues of volume 2.
-Within this volume, among six others, is a two-part story that’s some of the best material you’re ever likely to read in the format.
-“Antarctica” (credited as from The Horrorist #1-2) is a self-contained arc and it’s absolutely brutal in its depiction of the world.
+Hellblazer is the comic series that inspired the Keanu Reeves film Constantine, and the below is limited to the final two comic issues contained in volume two.
+Within this second volume is a two-part arc that’s some of the best material you’re ever likely to read in the format.
+“Antarctica” (credited as from The Horrorist #1-2) is a self-contained story and it’s absolutely brutal in its depiction of the world.